-Discover Chicago Bound is a virtual pre-orientation experience, sponsored by the University Community Service Center in partnership with the Institute of Politics, aimed at giving you a solid foundation to become a well-informed, active member of the city, so that you can break out of the UChicago bubble and make the most of your college experience!
-You can engage with Discover Chicago Bound content and events September 8-19 as part of the Discover UChicago experience, and then opt to dive deeper into the Chicago Bound world as a cohort during the week of September 20-24.
-As a cohort, you'll build on the discussions and learning of the previous week to produce a zine (here now, click the link!) to share with the rest of the class of 2024!
+Chicago Bound is a virtual pre-orientation experience, sponsored by the University Community Service Center in partnership with the Institute of Politics, aimed at giving you a solid foundation to become a well-informed, active member of the city so that you can break out of the UChicago bubble and make the most of your college experience!
+You can engage with Chicago Bound content and events beginning in early September, but the real fun is being part of our cohort experience, from September 13-16.

 No prior civic engagement, volunteering, or social justice experience is needed; just keep your eye on our Canvas updates for materials.
 We encourage you to bring your curiosity about Chicago, social justice issues, and how government, businesses, and social culture create the opportunities and injustices that exist in Chicago and beyond.